-You are protected under GST law if you have acted on any GST advice in this publication.
-If you have relied on GST advice in this publication and that advice later changes, you will not have to pay any extra GST for the period up to the date of the change.
-Similarly, you will not have to pay any penalty or interest.
+You are protected under GST law if you rely on any GST guidance in this publication.
+If you rely on this guidance and it later changes, you will not have to pay any extra GST for the period up to the date of the change.

-If you feel this publication does not fully cover your circumstances, please seek help from the Tax Office or a professional adviser.
+If you feel that this publication does not fully cover your circumstances, or you are unsure how it applies to you, you can seek further assistance from us.

-The information in this publication is current at May 2007.
 We regularly revise our publications to take account of any changes to the law, so make sure that you have the latest information.
 If you are unsure, you can check for a more recent version on our website at www.ato.gov.au or contact us.